 Take our depression test to find out if it’s just the blues or if you have depression symptoms.
-If you have depression symptoms, you could benefit from depression counseling!
+If you have any of the depression symptoms below, you could benefit from depression counseling.

 1) Have you been in a depressed mood most of the day, nearly every day for a couple of weeks or more?

 2) Have you lost interest in fun and pleasurable activities, nearly every day for at least two weeks?

 3) Have you experienced a significant weight change recently?

 4) Has your appetite changed (increased or decreased) for an extended period?